EvelienvdLaan/importance-sampling/README.md

 This repository contains the code used to run the experiments for the paper **"[Paper Title]"**.
 It provides all scripts needed to reproduce the numerical results, including data preprocessing, experiment execution, and evaluation.

-The goal of this repository is to make all analyses **transparent, reproducible, and easy to run**.
+The goal of this repository is to make all analyses transparent, reproducible, and easy to run.

 ---